About St Mary's Campus Improvements

-In addition to giving a huge boost to sport at the University College it also facilitates the work of academic courses in sport, health and physical education, as well as enabling St Mary’s to do even more for the external community though a number of partnerships.
+In addition to giving a huge boost to sport at the University it also facilitates the work of academic courses in sport, health and physical education, as well as enabling St Mary’s to do even more for the external community though a number of partnerships.

 The N Block conversion also features fifteen desk spaces in three open plan offices around the lecture theatre.
 The teaching space comprises a combination of fixed and retractable lecture hall seating enabling flexibility of use.